shandianchengzi/rt-thread/bsp/imxrt/imxrt1170-nxp-evk/README.md

 ## Board Resources Introduction

-i.MX RT1170 crossover MCUs are part of the EdgeVerse™ edge computing platform and are setting speed records at 1 GHz.
+i.MX RT1170 crossover MCUs are part of the EdgeVerse edge computing platform and are setting speed records at 1 GHz.
 This ground-breaking family combines superior computing power and multiple media capabilities with ease-of-use and real-time functionality.
-The dual core i.MX RT1170 MCU runs on the Arm® Cortex®-M7 core at 1 GHz and Arm Cortex-M4 at 400 MHz, while providing advanced security.
+The dual core i.MX RT1170 MCU runs on the Arm Cortex-M7 core at 1 GHz and Arm Cortex-M4 at 400 MHz, while providing advanced security.
 The i.MX RT1170 MCU offers support over a wide temperature range and is designed for consumer, industrial and automotive markets.

 ![board](figures/board.jpg)